peterservices/BeamMP-Manager/README.md

 ### **Prerequisites**

 * Be able to run a standalone [BeamMP Server](https://github.com/BeamMP/BeamMP-Server)
-* Have the client ID and client secret of your [Discord App/Bot](https://discord.com/developers/applications)
+* Have the client ID and client secret of your [Discord App/Bot](https://discord.com/developers/applications).
+You can skip this prerequisite if you don't plan to expose the server to the public internet.
 * Install [uv](https://docs.astral.sh/uv/getting-started/installation/#__tabbed_1_2) OR a standalone compatible Python version
   * [uv] Install a compatible version of Python using the terminal (ex: `uv python install 3.13`)
 * [Optional] Have a [VirusTotal](https://www.virustotal.com) API key